-An effective Injury and Illness Prevention Program will assist management in determining what hazards exist in the workplace, how to correct hazards that may occur, and what steps to take to prevent them from recurring.
+An effective Injury and Illness Prevention Program determines what hazards exist in the workplace, how to correct hazards that may occur and what steps to take to prevent them from reocurring.

-The Director of Environmental Health and Safety is responsible for the development, implementation and maintenance of the program under the direction of the Associate Vice President of Facilities Development and Operations Department within the Administration and Finance Division.
+The Director of Environmental Health and Safety is responsible for the development, implementation and maintenance of the program.

-The Injury and Illness Prevention Program is composed of 8 Key Elements.
+The Injury and Illness Prevention Program is comprised of the following elements:

-- Ensuring that employees comply with safe and healthy work practices.
+- Full employees compliance with safe and healthy work practices;

-- Communicating with employees on matters relating to occupational safety and health.
+- Employee communication on matters relating to occupational safety and health;

-- Identifying and evaluating work place hazards including scheduled periodic inspections to identify unsafe conditions and work practices.
+- Work place hazard identification and scheduled, periodic inspections to identify unsafe conditions and work practices;